“Theodore Williams?”

 I took a deep breath.
 Beau clearly didn’t understand what I was trying to tell him.

 “Beau.
-I’m…” I paused for a moment, savoring that one tiny moment when I had finally taken the chance, “I’m gay, and I… I like you.
+I’m…” I paused to savor that one tiny moment when I’d finally taken the chance.
+“I’m gay, and I… I like you.
 A lot.”

 There.
 I said it.

-I watched Beau turning to look at me, and he wasn’t smiling anymore.
+I watched as Beau slowly turned to look at me.
+He wasn’t smiling anymore.

 “I really like you,” I repeated my words, but my voice wasn’t as strong anymore.

-At that moment, I knew I had made a huge mistake.
-I just knew it in my heart, and I could read it on Beau’s face.
-He just stared at me, and I watched as his expression changed from shock to anger.
+And at that moment, when it was far too late, I knew I had made a huge mistake.
+I could read it on Beau’s face.
+He just stared at me, his expression changing from shock to anger.
 I knew what he was going to say before he had even opened his mouth.

 “Are you serious?” he asked.
 “Fags are disgusting!
 Don’t make jokes like that!”